Ultimate Fighting Championship: International expansion

 Seven UFC events have been held in Australia, beginning with UFC 110 in 2010 and most recently in December 2018 with UFC Fight Night 142.
 New Zealand held its first event in 2014, UFC Fight Night: Te Huna vs. Marquardt.
 Its most recent event was UFC Fight Night: Felder vs. Hooker in February 2020.

 In Asia, the UFC has visited 5 countries.
 Japan had its first visit in 1997 for UFC Japan: Ultimate Japan.
-The UFC only returned to the country in 2012, with UFC 144.
-Their last visit was in 2014 for UFC Fight Night: Hunt vs. Nelson, the seventh event there.
-The promotion has also featured 2 visits to the United Arab Emirates.
-The first was in 2010 for UFC 112 and the second in 2014 for UFC Fight Night: Nogueira vs. Nelson.
+The UFC only returned to the country in 2012, with UFC 144. its last visit was in 2014 for UFC Fight Night: Hunt vs. Nelson, the seventh event there.
+The promotion has also featured 3 visits to the United Arab Emirates.
+The first was in 2010 for UFC 112 the second in 2014 for UFC Fight Night: Nogueira vs. Nelson and the third in 2024 for UFC on ABC: Sandhagen vs. Nurmagomedov.
 The promotion has also visited Macau in 3 occasions: China's special administrative region was first visited in 2012 with UFC on Fuel TV: Franklin vs. Le and last visited in 2014 for UFC Fight Night: Bisping vs. Le.
 The promotion has also visited Singapore with UFC Fight Night: Saffiedine vs. Lim in 2014.
 The Philippines was the most recent Asian country that the UFC has visited, with UFC Fight Night: Edgar vs. Faber in 2015.

 The Ultimate Fighter has had international editions as well: Brazil (since 2012), Australia (vs. United Kingdom – 2012), China (2013), Canada (vs. Australia – 2014), and Latin America (2014).

 TRT ban

 On February 27, 2014, the Nevada State Athletic Commission banned the use of Testosterone Replacement Therapy (TRT).
-The UFC followed suit and banned the use of TRT for any of their events, including international markets where the UFC oversees regulatory efforts.
+The UFC followed suit and banned the use of TRT for any of its events, including international markets where the UFC oversees regulatory efforts.

 Lawsuits over contractual treatment of fighters

+Class action: Le vs Zuffa (UFC) anti-trust lawsuit

-In December 2014, an antitrust lawsuit was filed against Zuffa by several fighters, claiming the organization restricts control over fighters’ careers and earning potential.
+In December 2014, an antitrust lawsuit was filed against Zuffa by several fighters, claiming the organization restricts control over fighters' careers and earning potential.
 The case moved to Nevada federal court, where Zuffa was denied its motion to stay discovery for 15 years of its financial records.

 This caused an ongoing debate and struggle over how UFC sensitive information should be handled, and who may view it.
 Especially concerning MMAFA founder, Rob Maysey who has taken the lead in representing the former athletes and has stated he hopes to achieve reforms similar to the Ali Act (2000).

 Later that year, a 12–16 month investigation began that was expected to last until sometime between September 2016 to January 2017.
 Thus far, both sides have provided over 100,000 documents.

 It is estimated that the UFC shares between 16% and 22% of its revenue with fighters, which is vastly lower than sports leagues such as the NBA, MLB, and NHL, which share approximately half of the revenue with their athletes.